chabad360/covey/Readme.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/4095/badge)](https://bestpractices.coreinfrastructure.org/projects/4095)
 [![Chat on discord](https://img.shields.io/discord/727820939013783582?logo=discord&logoColor=white)](https://discord.gg/kWXPrWg)

 Covey is a project designed to fill a certain void, the lack of a nice lightweight cluster management system.
-The are tools like Rundeck (which Covey takes after), that are quite capable, but are far too heavy to be useful.
+There are tools like Rundeck (which Covey takes after), that are quite capable, but are far too heavy to be useful.

 ### Features